misimori/misimori.github.io/_pages/research.md

 ---
 My research interests lie at the intersection of physics-based modeling of cell mechanics, soft matter and fluid structure interactions.
 Current and past research projects include:

-- Active matter
+- Active matter; theory and simulations
 - Continuum modeling for rheology of cell cytoskeleton
 - Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions (Lattice-Boltzman-Immersed-Boundary simulations)

-## Active matter
+## Active matter; theory and simulations
-### Effective viscosity of a dilue active suspension: a simple microscopic model
+**Effective viscosity of a dilue active suspension: a simple microscopic model**

 <figure>
   <img src="/assets/images/fig1.png" width="1000px" alt="">